Havlis23/AI-Speaking-Pirate/README.md

 - Ensure that you have an internet connection to make API requests.

 ## Acknowledgments
+## Dependencies
+- `Tkinter` for GUI
+- `OpenAI` library for GPT-3 integration
+- `requests` for making API requests
+- `pygame` for playing audio files
+- `dotenv` for loading environment variables

+## Setup
+1. Install the required dependencies using `pip install -r requirements.txt`
+2. Sign up for OpenAI API and Eleven Labs API to get the necessary API keys
+3. Create a `.env` file and add the following environment variables:
+   - `OPENAI_API_KEY` (OpenAI API key)
+   - `XI_API_KEY` (Eleven Labs API key)

+## Usage
+1. Run the Python script and the GUI window will open.
+2. Enter your text in the input field.
+3. Click on the "Generate" button to see the chatbot's response.
+4. The chatbot's response will also be transcribed to speech and played as an audio

 - This application uses the OpenAI and Eleven Labs APIs to provide advanced natural language processing and text-to-speech capabilities.